joy06261985/e-commerce-microservices-application/README.md

 # Microservices Project with Spring Boot, Spring Cloud, and React

-This project is designed to demonstrate the creation of microservices using a modern technology stack including Spring Boot, Spring Cloud, React, Kafka, RabbitMQ, and Docker.
-The application simulates an auction site, offering a hands-on experience with building, deploying, and managing microservices in a cloud-native environment.
+This project demonstrates a comprehensive implementation of a microservices architecture using a suite of modern technologies, including Spring Boot, Spring Cloud, React, Kafka, RabbitMQ, Docker, and REST API.
+Designed to showcase the integration and functionality of various microservices, this project serves as a robust example for developers looking to understand or implement scalable, cloud-native applications.

 ## Key Features